Déformation professionnelle

 Déformation professionnelle ([defɔʁmasjɔ̃ pʁɔfɛsjɔnɛl], professional deformation or job conditioning) is a tendency to look at things from the point of view of one's own profession or special expertise, rather than from a broader or humane perspective.
-It is often translated as "professional deformation", though French déformation can also be translated as "distortion".
+It is often translated as professional deformation, though French déformation can also be translated as distortion.
 The implication is that professional training, and its related socialization, often result in a distortion of the way one views the world.
 The Nobel laureate Alexis Carrel has observed that "[e]very specialist, owing to a well-known professional bias, believes that he understands the entire human being, while in reality he only grasps a tiny part of him."

 History

-"Déformation professionnelle" was used in 19th-century medicine to describe a bodily deformity caused by one's occupation.
+"Déformation professionnelle" was used in nineteenth-century medicine to describe a bodily deformity caused by one's occupation.

 As a term in psychology, it was likely introduced by the Belgian sociologist Daniel Warnotte, or the Russian-American sociologist Pitirim Sorokin.

 The colloquial term nerdview describes a similar tendency.